Last Updated on July 23, 2021 by Rat Race Running

 Fundamentalist investors sell when the price of a stock reaches its fair value or the amount that researchers think is the right price for the stock.

 On the other hand, technical investors sell stocks when it falls below their cut-off point or reaches their sell-price.

 What other tools do I need to learn?

-You should try Investagrams. it is a one-stop-shop for tools in the stock market.
+You should try Investagrams.
+It is a one-stop-shop for tools in the stock market.
 They offer stock charts, stock calculators, and a virtual trading platform to try out the stock market.
-The only thing they don’t provide at the moment is an actual trading platform, but they are on the process of being one.
+The only thing they don’t provide at the moment is an actual trading platform, but they are in the process of being one.

 Knowledge without action is useless, but knowledge with action is wisdom.

 The stock market never loses.
 It reveals more about human nature and how greed, envy, anger, and other negative emotions can change a person.

 Remember that money is neutral.
 It is only a tool.
 It can be bad or good, depending on how you use it.
 Don’t love money (I Timothy 6:10).